Do Not Lose All Your Assets The Six Types of Insurance

 An example is you are roofing a client’s home and one of your tools that you left unsecured drops onto the windshield of your client’s car parked close by.
 In this case, your general liability is what will handle the claims that will be raised, including any legal expenses.

-Professional Liability – This type of insurance is mostly used by consultants, architects and design and build contractors to protect themselves against claims made by clients.
-Contractors who do this work alongside their work in the trade, need to take on this policy to obtain full coverage in regards to customer dissatisfaction, design flaws and failure to properly execute plans.
+This type of insurance is mostly used by consultants, architects, and design and build contractors to protect themselves against claims made by clients.
+Contractors who do this work alongside their work in the trade, need to take on this policy to obtain full coverage in regards to customer dissatisfaction, design flaws, and failure to properly execute plans.

-Affordable Umbrella Insurance – Umbrella insurance is simply additional liability insurance which works by providing additional liability coverage beyond the limits of your other liability policy limits.
+Umbrella insurance is simply additional liability insurance that works by providing additional liability coverage beyond the limits of your other liability policy limits.
 It is sold in increments of $1 million.